Racial Trauma Community Providers

-Responding to expressed student needs identified by the Black Survivors Coalition, the University’s Counseling and Psychiatric Service (CAPS) worked to arrange contracts with a number of community mental health providers focused on serving traditionally marginalized or underserved communities, particularly women and femmes of color who have experienced sexual assault, harassment or violence.
-These services have been extended to include students who are struggling with racial trauma.
+Responding to expressed student needs identified by the Black Survivors Coalition, the University’s Counseling and Psychiatric Services (CAPS) worked to arrange contracts with a number of community mental health providers experienced in serving traditionally marginalized or underserved communities, particularly women and femmes of color who have experienced sexual assault, harassment or violence and racial trauma.
 Services are free of charge to students and are designed for currently enrolled students who haven’t already engaged in ongoing counseling work with CAPS or with outside community providers.

-If a student is located in DC, all the providers listed will likely be available.
+If a student is located in DC, all providers who are part of this initiative will likely be available.
 If a student is not located in DC, that student may engage in teletherapy with a provider as long as that provider is legally allowed to offer services in the state where the student is residing.
-Be sure to inquire with the provider you have chosen regarding this.
+Be sure to inquire with the provider you have chosen regarding their eligibility.

 Providers will be keeping their own records regarding visits, which are not part of the CAPS record-keeping system.
 However, if the need arises for CAPS to advocate for the student with the Dean or with the Academic Resource Center, students can request that their provider send CAPS any needed information.